 Las Vegas Valley picking up the pieces after powerful windstorm — PHOTOS

-A Tuesday afternoon windstorm brought gusts up to 70 mph, damaging trees and power lines in the eastern valley.
-Crews are still working to restore power and clear blocked roadways.
+A Tuesday windstorm brought gusts up to 70 mph, damaging trees and power lines in the eastern valley.
+Crews were still working to restore power.

-Portions of the east Las Vegas Valley were picking up the pieces Wednesday morning after a strong dust storm brought 70 mph winds that snapped trees and power poles, blocking roads and causing widespread power outages.
+Portions of the eastern Las Vegas Valley were picking up the pieces Wednesday after a strong dust storm brought 70 mph winds that snapped trees and power poles, blocking roads and causing widespread power outages.

 Along the road, workers were cleaning up debris from downed power poles and even a traffic signal.
-Four employees at a a WingStop were filling a pickup truck bed with boxes of spoiled product since the wind damage left their refrigerators without power.
+Four employees at a WingStop were filling a pickup truck bed with boxes of spoiled product after the wind damage left their refrigerators without power.

 Powerful storm

-The damage came from a series of dust and thunderstorms that swept through parts of the Las Vegas Valley late Tuesday afternoon, bringing wind gusts as high as 70 mph that knocked down trees and power lines — including some that trapped motorists in their vehicles until the lines could be shut off.
+The damage came from a series of dust storms and thunderstorms that swept through parts of the Las Vegas Valley late Tuesday afternoon, bringing wind gusts as high as 70 mph that toppled trees and downed power lines — including some that trapped motorists in their vehicles until the lines could be shut off.

-NV Energy reported more than 30,000 customers without power late Tuesday afternoon, with about 50 wind-damaged power poles that will need to be replaced.
-As of late Wednesday morning, power had been restored to all but 2,019 customers, according to the utility’s website.
+NV Energy reported more than 30,000 customers without power late Tuesday afternoon, with about 50 wind-damaged power poles in need of replacement.
+As of 5 p.m.
+Wednesday, power had been restored to all but about 1,235 customers, according to the utility, which announced that it expects final repairs to be done Friday.

-“One customer who comes frequently told me he counted 27 snapped powerlines on his bike ride here,” said Jose Lucero, a greeter at a Walmart Supercenter in the affected area.
+“One customer who comes frequently told me he counted 27 snapped power lines on his bike ride here,” said Jose Lucero, a greeter at a Walmart Supercenter on Tropicana Avenue.
 “Our power came back around 6 last night, but a lot is still down elsewhere.”

 Just half a mile up the street, at the intersection of Tropicana and Pecos Road, men in neon safety vests and hard hats directed vehicles through the crossing, where the traffic signal was out and a two-way stop had been set up in its place.